spurgeah/ScienceMode4Python/README.md

 -

 ## Fixed 10/3
-CH activation by IMU works
-FES activation does not

 serial communication
 - fixed baud rate
 - fixed arduino output byte conversion
 - added event logging
 -

+CH activation by IMU works
+    -device starts out in 'locked' state when the program begins. needs to be in the 'unlocked' state when the LED is off FES activation does not turn on at all